 Supporting Local Roasters

-Why buying from independent Canadian roasters matters, how to find them, and the case for taking beans home from every road trip.
+Why buying from independent Canadian roasters matters, how to find them, and the case for bringing a bag of beans home from every road trip.

 Coffee Shop Etiquette on the Road